Q & A / Research / Slipper Timeline

 #6 pair (thin heeled):

--this pair MAY be visible in the Witch's castle as the pair on Dorothy's feet as the witch says "It's so kind of you to visit me in my loneliness."
-The heel that is visible appears to be the thinner version, and this was a non-dance scene, so most likely the shoes were size 5.
+-this pair is visible in the Witch's castle as the pair on Dorothy's feet after the witch says "It's so kind of you to visit me in my loneliness," as well as after the witch has left the room and Dorothy sits next to the crystal ball

 #7 pair (thin heeled)